City Campus Information Session

 Please bring a pen and notebook on your first day.
 We also recommended that, where possible, you have access to a personal device like a laptop, tablet, or smartphone.

 You will also need to bring ID documents for Police vetting.
 If you would like more information about the Vulnerable Children's Act or the safety checking process, and what forms of ID you need to bring.

-You will need the items below within 2 weeks of the beginning of the year.
+You will need the items below within two weeks of the beginning of the year.